davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   appears in after an ``asm``.  =f is not allowed: the operand constraints must select a class with a single register.

-  * Output operands may not be inserted between existing stack registers.
+  * Output operands may not be 'inserted' between existing stack registers.
   Since no 387 opcode uses a read/write operand, all output operands are dead before the ``asm``, and are pushed by the ``asm``.
   It makes no sense to push anywhere but the top of the reg-stack.

-  Output operands must start at the top of the reg-stack: output operands may not skip a register.
+  Output operands must start at the top of the reg-stack: output operands may not 'skip' a register.

   * Some ``asm`` statements may need extra stack space for internal calculations.
 This can be guaranteed by clobbering stack registers